bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 ### Publishing an app for iOS

-To configure publishing an iOS app to the App Store, you can:
+To configure publishing an iOS app to App Store Connect (formerly known as iTunes Connect), you can:

 * Choose the provisioning profiles and code signing identities to be used.
 * Set the app specific password.